Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 Now we get to HIIT, “High Intensity Interval Training”.

 If you’re inclined to read exercise articles you bump into whilst cruising the Net, you’ve undoubtedly read about HIIT.
-Yes, it’s quite in vogue, and for good reason — there’s no faster, better way to get fit than with HIIT.
+Yes, it’s in vogue, and for good reason — there’s no faster, better way to get fit than with HIIT.

 High Intensity Interval Training alternates between high-intensity and low-intensity exercise.
 For example, sprinting for 30-seconds, then walking for 60-seconds is high intensity interval training.
 HIIT can be used both anaerobically in the gym with weights and aerobically with cardio.